luminati-io/Google-Maps-dataset-samples/README.md

 And a lot more.

-This is a sample subset which is derived from the "Google Maps Profiles (public data)" dataset which includes more than <b>116,760,000 businesses</b>.
+This is a sample subset which is derived from the "Google Maps Businesses (public data)" dataset which includes more than <b>46,000,000 businesses</b>.

 Available dataset file formats: <b>JSON, NDJSON, JSON Lines, CSV, or Parquet.
 Optionally, files can be compressed to .gz</b>.